risingwavelabs/risingwave-docs-legacy/docs/guides/create-sink-kafka.md

 )
 ```

+For data mapping, the serial type is supported, which is mapped into the 64-bit integer.

 ### Protobuf specific parameters

 When creating an append-only Protobuf sink, the following options can be used following `FORMAT PLAIN ENCODE PROTOBUF`.